digitalgeosciences/futuregeo/README.md

 For GitHub Pages with GitHub Actions (see `.github/workflows/deploy.yml`):

 1. Push this repository to GitHub.
-2. In your repo settings, enable GitHub Pages with the **GitHub Actions** source.
+2. In repo settings, enable GitHub Pages with the **GitHub Actions** source.
 3. Ensure the default branch name in `deploy.yml` matches your repo (e.g. `main`).
-4. Push to the default branch – the workflow will build and deploy the site automatically.
+4. Push to the default branch — the workflow will build and deploy automatically.

-You can also deploy manually by running:
+Manual deploy:

 ```bash
 npm run build
 ```

-and uploading the contents of the `dist` directory to your static hosting provider.
+Upload the `dist` contents to your static hosting provider.